tt-rss/tt-rss.github.io/docs/API-Reference.md

 Added in version:1.5.0:

-- -3 All feeds, excluding virtual feeds (e.g. Labels and-such)
+- -3 All feeds, excluding virtual feeds (e.g. Labels and such)
 - -4 All feeds, including virtual feeds

 Known bug: Prior to version:1.5.0 passing null or 0 cat\_id to this